kelvingakuo/fycharts/README.md

 |br |de |gb |il |mt |pe |sk |global|

 ## ABOUT DATES <a id = "dates"></a>
 The start date of the range you"re interested in, is very specific for each chart.
-If you enter an invalid date, you"ll be prompted with a list of suggestions and given a choice whether to use fycharts" suggestion or your own.
+If you enter an invalid date, you'll be prompted with a list of suggestions and given a choice whether to use fycharts' suggestion or your own.

 *If using multithreading to run multiple functions, the prompt comes up but is non-blocking.
-However, you can still respond*
+You can still respond*

 ## A RECIPE ON STERIODS  <a id= "turbo"></a>